bouvens/zero-packer/README.md

 npm run start
 ```

-Also there's a script for local build:
+Also, there's a script for a local build:
 ```Shell
 npm run build
 ```